 Park Beat Hut

 Another wooden hut furnished in the same way but made slightly more stylish by the addition of a verandah, and looking in remarkably good order, despite the fact that it, too, had been flooded up to its windows.
-Charlie told me. great improvements have been made: the river banks are carefully maintained, and steps were being installed in places for the more elderly fishermen.
+Graham told me. great improvements have been made: the river banks are carefully maintained, and steps were being installed in places for the more elderly fishermen.